usu-cidi/individual-quiz-data/README.md

 First you will need to get a copy of this project onto your computer.

+_If you have experience with git and GitHub, feel free to simply clone the project onto your computer in the normal way.
+Then skip to setting up your environment._

+_If you do not have experience with git/GitHub and would like to try cloning the project instead of downloading the project, follow the instructions in the Cloning a Repository section closer to the bottom of this page.
+The benefit of this method is that as maintenance is performed on the program, you will be able to easily access the updated version of the project._

 * Navigate to the Launchpad and open the Terminal application on your computer.

 * On GitHub, click the green Code button.
 In the dropdown, click Download ZIP.